lprc/simple-dl/README.md

 ## Why?

 Because youtube-dl is a great tool but yet not natively supported on Android.
 There are several GUI options but none of them seem to be kept up to date.
 See the nightly branch where the included youtube-dl version is always the newest one.
+An unsigned apk is released every time the nightly branch has an update.

 ## What?